Google Meet Pricing in 2026: Free vs. Paid Plans Compared

 - Look into AI and productivity features

-1. Consider Team Size
+1. Consider team size

 First, think about your team size.
 For small teams of up to 100 members, the Business Starter plan is an affordable choice that covers the essentials.
 Medium-sized teams, ranging from 100 to 500 members, should consider the Business Standard or Business Plus plans to take advantage of extra collaborative and AI features.